How Filing Bankruptcy Affects Your Job

 - The employer may be willing to set up a company debit card account for you or give you an advance.

-- In a worse case scenario, you will have to use your own debit account and rely on reimbursement later.
+- In a worst-case scenario, you will have to use your own debit account and rely on reimbursement later.
 If the company owes you an expense reimbursement at the time you file your bankruptcy, that is an asset to you and has to be listed as an asset on your bankruptcy paperwork.
 If that asset is exempt, it will be protected from the reach of the court, and you can use the money to fund your business expense account.
 If it is not exempt, and the bankruptcy trustee wants to use it to pay creditors, you may be on your own.

 Updated by Carron Nicks May 2018